HL7/fhir-udap-security-ig/input/pagecontent/b2b.md

 Thus, this guide provides two different paths (client credentials grants and authorization code grants with Tiered OAuth) that a user affiliated with the Requestor without credentials on the Responder's system may use to obtain access to data held by the Responder.

-B2B client applications registered to use the authorization code grant **SHALL** obtain an access token for access to FHIR resources by following the OAuth 2.0 authorization code grant flow described in [Section 4.1](https://datatracker.ietf.org/doc/html/rfc6749#section-4.1) of RFC 6749, as extended by the SMART App Launch Framework, and with the additional options and constraints discussed below.
+B2B client applications registered to use the authorization code grant **SHALL** obtain an access token for access to FHIR resources by following the OAuth 2.0 authorization code grant flow described in [Section 4.1](https://datatracker.ietf.org/doc/html/rfc6749#section-4.1) of RFC 6749, with the additional options and constraints discussed below.

 Client applications registered to use the client credentials grant **SHALL** obtain an access token for access to FHIR resources by following the OAuth 2.0 client credentials grant flow described in [Section 4.4](https://datatracker.ietf.org/doc/html/rfc6749#section-4.4) of RFC 6749, and with the additional options and constraints discussed below.
 As noted in [Section 3], the Requestor is responsible for ensuring that the Requestor's User, if applicable, is using the app only as authorized by the Requestor.